decodingahmed/slack-black-theme/readme.md

 # Slack Black Theme

-A darker, more contrasty, Slack theme.
+A darker, more contrasty theme for Slack version 3.
+Slack v4 has a built-in dark theme.

 # Installing into Slack